Poisonous Plants in Vermont

 Source: New York Department of Environmental Conservation

-Giant hogweed is a large invasive plant that grows in moist, disturbed soil like along riverbanks, roadsides, ditches and fields.
+Giant hogweed (Heracleum mantegazzianum) is a large invasive plant that grows in moist, disturbed soils along riverbanks, roadsides, ditches and fields.
+It isn’t common in Vermont, but it has been found in some areas.

 Giant hogweed produces a sap that can cause painful burns or blisters, redness and swelling, scarring or long-lasting discoloration to your skin in the presence of sunlight.
 If you get sap in your eyes, you could experience temporary or permanent vision loss.